javaJumar/circles-capstone-/README.md

 Out & About
 ===========
 An application designed to help people be 'out and about', possibly keep faces away from a screen, and find fun events in their local community.
+Works on mobile and desktop.

 Motivation
 ----------